 Besides causing health effects, air pollution hurts our economy.
 Deaths and illnesses from air pollution cost Washington at least $500 million each year.

 Climate change: Motor vehicles and other types of transportation also cause more than half of the greenhouse gas emissions in our state.
 Greenhouse gases cause climate change.
 Effects of climate change in Washington include reduced snow pack, low summer stream flows, more winter flooding, increased coastal erosion, less water for people and agriculture, and further loss of salmon habitat.

-It started with 2009 model year vehicles.
 Any 2009 or newer vehicle must meet clean car standards.

-No!
-California, Oregon, and a growing number of other states also have clean car standards.
+No. California, Oregon, and a growing number of other states also have clean car standards.

 The amount of pollution a car puts into the air depends mainly on which emission standards it meets.
 It can also be affected by how you drive and maintain the car, how much fuel the car uses, and the kind of fuel used.

 Passenger cars must meet certain fuel mileage standards.
 Generally, the better the fuel mileage, the “cleaner” the car.
 For example, smaller cars typically get the best fuel mileage, which also means they pollute less.

 Light trucks — which include vans, small pickup trucks, and sport utility vehicles (SUVs) — are allowed to get lower fuel mileage than passenger cars.
 As a result, the average light truck pollutes more than the average car.

 Some of the heaviest light trucks, such as large SUVs, do not have to meet any mileage standards.
 They are among the most polluting vehicles.